 The Sagrada Familia

 You can miss all of Barcelona, but not this basilisk.
 Even on a Saturday in February it was crazy busy with tourists as well as people who try to sell crap (going on a photo with a clown?).
-Luckily this building is huge, so still everyone can see it.
+Luckily this building is huge, so everyone can see it.
 To get inside the church, prices range from €15 – €50, depending if you take a guide and visit the towers.
-I ate my sandwich in the little park next to it (busy as hell here as well).
+I ate my sandwich in the little park next to it while enjoying the view.

 Super super pretty area to wander endlessly through, find your favourite restaurant or boutique shop.
 Don’t miss the Ramblas, the tourist street of Barcelona.
 It’s dotted with stalls who sell seeds, plants and mini cactuses (last ones being good as a souvenir!).
 Also don’t miss one of the prettiest squares of Barca: Placa Real.